 In August 1793, Roux — at the peak of his influence within the sans-culotte — was arrested on flimsy charges of corruption.
 By March of 1794, the Cordelier Club in Paris was discussing another insurrection, but on the 12th of that month, leading sans-culottes were arrested, including Hébert and his allies.

 Quickly tried and executed, their deaths effectively subordinated Paris to the Committee of Public Safety — but it also sowed the seeds of the end of the institution.
 Not only were sans-culotte radicals arrested, moderate members of the Montagnard were as well, which meant the Committee of Public Safety was losing allies left and right .

 A Leaderless Movement

 The sans-culottes’ one-time allies had wiped out their leadership, either by arresting or executing them, and so had neutralized their political establishments.
 But after thousands more executions over the coming months, the Committee of Public Safety found its own enemies multiplying and lacked support in the National Convention to protect itself.

-Robespierre — a leader throughout the Revolution who was now operating as a de facto dictator — was wielding near absolute power through the Committee of Public Safety.
+Robespierre — a leader throughout the French Revolution who was now operating as a de facto dictator — was wielding near absolute power through the Committee of Public Safety.
 But, at the same time, he was alienating many in the National Convention who feared they would end up on the wrong side of an anti-corruption campaign, or worse, denounced as traitors.

 Robespierre was himself denounced in the Convention, along with his allies.